essraahmed/Data-Pipeline-with-Airflow/README.md

-# Data-Pipline-Apache-Airflow
+# Data-Pipeline-Apache-Airflow

 ## Overview
 This project is about building an Airflow ETL Pipeline for Sparkify Company.
 The company wants to automate and monitor their data warehousing ETL on AWS.
 The source data resides in S3 and needs to be processed in Sparkify's data warehouse in Amazon Redshift.
 The source datasets consist of JSON logs that tell about user activity in the application and JSON metadata about the songs the users listen to.
-Also, wants Data Quality tests run against their datasets after the ETL steps have been executed to catch any discrepancies in the datasets.
+Also, wants Data Quality tests to run against their datasets after the ETL steps have been executed to catch any discrepancies in the datasets.

 ## Prerequisites:
 1. Create an IAM User in AWS. </br>